srcery-colors/srcery.sh/README.md

 ### Github token

-The fetch script fetches github data, you should be able to fetch a few times before the rate limit it reached
+The fetch script fetches GitHub data, you should be able to fetch a few times before the rate limit it reached.

 If you do hit the rate limit when trying to fetch data, create a scoped auth token, doesn't need any permissions, and define it in the environment variable